Small Business Lawyer Orlando | Luther Lanard Skip to Content

 Choosing the Right Structure for Your Small Business

-One of the first steps in launching a successful small business is selecting the most suitable legal structure.
+One of the first steps in launching a successful franchise is selecting the most suitable legal structure.
 The chosen entity type profoundly impacts factors such as liability protection, tax benefits and burdens, management and control, and operational regulations.
 Each business entity type presents unique advantages and disadvantages.
 Our experienced Orlando small business attorneys can provide knowledgeable guidance in selecting the optimal structure for your specific needs.

 We assist clients in forming a wide range of business entities, including: